alexandergillon/streamlet/README.md

-NOTE: this repository comes with a bundled copy of Apache Kafka.
-As a result, the Github language statistics are not particularly accurate.
-My code is probably 95% Java, 5% shell.

 # Streamlet

 An implementation of the Streamlet blockchain protocol.
 The Streamlet protocol, presented [here](https://eprint.iacr.org/2020/088) by Benjamin Chan and Elaine Shi, is a Byzantine fault-tolerant distributed consensus protocol for a permissioned blockchain.
 It emphasizes simplicity and is meant to be understandable for those without any experience with blockchains.